 If you have a heater in the office, remember to turn it off before you go home for the evening.

-6. Don’t put things on top of it
+6. Don’t put things on top of your heater

-Want to put your soaking hat and gloves on the heater to dry them off?
+Want to put your soaking hat and gloves on your heater to dry them off?
 Don’t do it.

 This can cause your heater to overheat, increasing the likelihood of anything in the nearby area catching fire.